Antvirf/nomad-proto/gitops-controller-draft/README.md

   - Responsible for storing information about the desired repositories (url, branch) to be fetched
 - `NomadJobGroup`, struct `NomadJobGroupObject`
   - References a `GitRepository` by its Nomad Varibale path
+  - Responsible for defining the relative path and file name filters to choose `NomadJobGroup` specification files from a referenced repository
+  - Responsible for creating new `NomadJobGroup` objects in the cluster after picking them up from the Git GitRepository
   - Responsible for defining the relative path and file name filters to choose Nomad Job specification files from a referenced repository
   - Responsible for applying those Job specifications to the Nomad cluster
   - Named this way as its options can result in the creation of any number of Jobs in Nomad (and it is up to Nomad itself to manage the `Job` objects as usual)

-The controllers are structured similarly, the below bullet points describe their *current* functionality:
+The controllers are structured similarly, the below bullet points describe their functionality:

 - [controller_gitrepository.go](./controller_gitrepository.go)
   - Fetch list of `GitRepository` objects from Nomad variable store